UBCEnvision/UBCEnvision.github.io/_pages/recruitment.md

 <a name="CRIT"></a>
 <div align="center"><img src="/assets/images/CosmeticProjectLogo1.png" alt="critlogo" width="20%" height="auto"></div>

-  UBC CRIT (cosmetic research and innovation team) is looking to recruit students interested in the cosmetic industry for the 2021-2022 school year.
-We will be researching Vitamin C and its stability and hopefully presenting at the UBC Multidisciplinary Undergraduate Research Conference.
+  UBC CRIT (Cosmetic Research and Innovation Team) will be researching Vitamin C and its stability and hopefully presenting at the UBC Multidisciplinary Undergraduate Research Conference.
 Join 2 skincare-obsessed co-captains and pick up some tips on how to take care of your largest organ

 Click [here](/CRIT/) to learn more about _CRIT_!